Useful information for people affected by the international armed conflict between Russia and Ukraine

 Can you help me leave or evacuate someone from Ukraine?

 We understand the fear and uncertainty you might be feeling about what the future holds.
 We hope you can stay safe until the situation improves.
-Unfortunately, we currently don't have any program or capacity to provide individuals and families with transportation or resources for leaving the country.

 Since the escalation of the crisis, we have helped facilitate the safe passage of civilians from Sumy and Mariupol to other locations in Ukraine.
 On all occasions, people willingly took buses leading them to another Ukrainian location.

-We are in constant dialogue with the parties to the armed conflict to facilitate more safe passages for civilians that are voluntary, safe, and based on well-informed consent.
+We are in constant dialogue with the parties to the armed conflict to facilitate more safe passages for civilians that are voluntary, and based on well-informed consent.

 To know when future evacuations might happen, we suggest you keep listening to announcements from your city administration in this regard.